General Terms and Conditions for Software Licenses and Accompanying Services 🔗︎

 15. Process of Reselling

 15.1.
 Licensor may appoint Licensee as Reseller for Subscription Plans.
 In this case the stipulations of this sec.
 15. apply to the relationship between Licensor and the Reseller.
-In addition, all other regulations contained in this General Terms and Conditions apply, as far as they are adequate.
+In addition, all other regulations of these General Terms and Conditions apply, as far as they are adequate.

 15.3.
 After Reseller has concluded a contract with a Customer on a Subscription Plan, it will notify Licensor of the contact details of the Customer.
 Depending on the Subscription Plan the Customer has subscribed to, Licensor will issue the respective Electronic Delivery Document to the Customer according to sec.
 10.